-Amount, Duration, and Scope: Terms to describe how much, how long, and in what ways the Medicaid services that are listed in a person's individual plan of service will be provided.
+Amount, Duration, and Scope: How much, how long, and in what ways the Medicaid and HMP services that are listed in a person's individual plan of service will be provided.
+This also applies to individual plan of services for those uninsured or underinsured individuals that are eligible for mental health and/or substance use disorder services.